 You Need a Boiler For the More Popular, Hydronic Systems

-Installing a hydronic radiant heating system requires a boiler.
+As mentioned above, hydronic radiant heating systems do require a boiler.
 If you need to buy a new boiler it will add to the final project cost.
 However, installing a radiant heating system will keep operating costs low, because they operate 25% more efficiently than other forms of heat.
 To save an extra 10 to 20% each month, opt for a radiant system with highly conductive panels.
 The more conductive the panel, the less the boiler needs to work.